ruedli/OctoPlugout/README.md

 ### When powered off:
 - A *short press* will "power on".

 During most states, you can always with a *short press* force "switch on mode forever", or a *long press* "power off immidiately".
-In the modes when it is connected where Octopint is alive, it will shutdown octoprint first.
+In the modes when it is connected where Octoprint is alive, it will shutdown octoprint first.

 When your WiFi goes away, it will switch to "power on" and try to (re) connect mode.
 If it does, it will not shutdown Octoprint just like that when the extruder is cooled down.